blasrodri/frown/README.md

 ## Limitations

 * Frown only supports Linux.
 If you would like to use it on another OS, please submit an issue, or preferably a PR :).
-* Sometimes the application crashes, due to a dangling pointer.
-Needs to be fixed soon!